 Do Dogs Speak Different Languages?

 Dogs have a high level of intellect; however, not all breeds are recognized for this trait.
 Some dog breeds are known to be more intelligent than others.
-The Jack Russell, Dachshund, and the German Shepherd are some of the most intelligent breeds of dogs.
+The Jack Russell, Dachshund, and German Shepherd are some of the most intelligent breeds of dogs.
 Similarly, hounds and hunting dog breeds are just as intelligent but have absolutely no interest in obeying human language and commands—they’d much rather follow their noses.
 But what about those that do seem to understand and obey language?
 Do dogs speak different languages?

 Dogs are incapable of speaking any language that is used by humans, including English and all the other languages.
-But when it comes to their own language and ability to communicate amongst themselves, dogs can speak and understand the same “language” regardless of breed or location.
+But when it comes to their language and ability to communicate amongst themselves, dogs can speak and understand the same “language” regardless of breed or location.
 They do not have multiple languages in the same way that we humans do.
 Even dogs that are from different continents can understand and speak with one another quickly, which indicates there is just one same “language” used by all canines throughout the world.

 Dogs’ voice tones, pitches, and frequencies may differ from one individual to another, just as happens in humans, but they still speak the same language.